programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 ner_counts_df['CARDINAL_Counts'] = cardinal_counts
 ```

-{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="First five rows of DataFrame containing rows for paper genre and counts of four named entities (PERSON, ORG, DATE, and CARDINAL) per paper." caption="Figure 24: Head of dataFrame depicting use of Person, Org, Date, and Cardinal named entities in English and Biology papers" %}
+{% include figure.html filename="or-en-corpus-analysis-with-spacy-24.png" alt="First five rows of DataFrame containing rows for paper genre and counts of four named entities (PERSON, ORG, DATE, and CARDINAL) per paper." caption="Figure 24: Head of DataFrame depicting use of Person, Org, Date, and Cardinal named entities in English and Biology papers" %}

 From here, we can compare the average usage of each named entity and plot across paper type.